caulif/ae_prepare/README.md

 ## **ACORN Protocol**

-ACORN is another privacy-preserving federated learning protocol implemented for comparison.
-The ACORN protocol is only supported on Linux and MacOS systems.
-To use ACORN, you need to install an additional package:
+ACORN is another protocol implemented for comparison.
+To use ACORN, you need to install an additional package(only supported on Linux and MacOS systems):

 ```
 pip install fastecdsa